mvolkmann/blog/src/htmx.md

 - The response from an HTTP request should contain HTML.
 - The returned HTML can replace an existing DOM element or be inserted relative to an existing DOM element.
+- The server that responds to the HTTP requests can be implemented using any programming language and any server framework.

 The HTMX approach is based on "Hypermedia As The Engine Of Application State" ({% aTargetBlank "https://htmx.org/essays/hateoas/", "HATEOAS" %})